 - Development of Survey 123 interface and other apps for citizen science wildlife surveys.

 - Incorporation of new survey planning tool into workflow for Survey 123.

-- GIS maps and content for a Story Map or other science communication product to share wildlife monitoring results with the public.
+- Create GIS maps and content for a Story Map, or other science communication product, to share wildlife monitoring results with the public.

 - Collaborative development of monitoring protocols and data collection app for river recreation monitoring.

-- Presentation to park management on results of use of apps.
+- Presentation to park management on results of app use.